microbiome/course_2022_radboud/README.md

 go by running the file [main.R](main.R).
 You can check the file for details on how to clone the repository and convert it into a gitbook, although this is not necessary for the training.

+To setup the website, activate the gh-pages branch and wait for a few minutes.